OpenMW/openmw/docs/source/reference/modding/settings/GUI.rst

 :Default:	96

 Allows to specify resolution for in-game TrueType fonts.
-Note: actual resolution depends on "scaling factor" setting value, this value is for 1.0 or lower scaling factor.
+Note: actual resolution depends on "scaling factor" setting value, this value is for 1.0 scaling factor.

 menu transparency
 -----------------